LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 Steps
 -----

-We start by creating a *solution* with a project in it.
+We start by creating a *solution* with a *project* in it.
 The images are from a Mac.
 Windows versions should be similar.

 #.
-Open MonoDevelop, in the appropriate way for an application in your
+Open Xamarin Studio, in the appropriate way for an application in your
     operating system.
 It should be in the Start menu for Windows.
     Using Spotlight is quick on a Mac.